 Key takeaways

-- Solo applicants need €2,849.00/month as of 2026, up from €2,646 in previous years
+- Solo applicants need €2,849.00/month as of 2026.

-- Family members increase the threshold: €1,068.38 for a spouse, €356.13 per child
+- Family members increase the threshold: €1,068.38 for a spouse or partner, and €356.13 for each additional dependant.

-- GCC applicants paid in foreign currency should build in a 10 to 15% buffer above the threshold
+- GCC applicants paid in foreign currency should build in a 10 to 15% buffer above the threshold.

-- Use the SMI, not the IPREM: any advisor referencing €600 as the benchmark is using the wrong figure
+- Use the SMI, not the IPREM: any advisor using €600/month as the benchmark is applying the wrong standard.